serodriguez68/authz/README.md

 <%= authz_link_to 'Edit', edit_report_path(report), {}, using: report %>
 <%= authz_link_to 'Destroy', report, { data: { confirm: 'Are you sure?' }, method: :delete }, using: report %>
 <%= authz_link_to 'Create New Report', new_report_path, { class: 'button' }, skip_scoping: true %>
+# Note that we are explictly wrapping the 3rd argument in {} to avoid ambiguity in the params.
+# If you get an 'unknown keyword: class' error, it's caused by this.
 ```
 [Back to table of content](#table-of-content)